RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

     Check the directories */etc/apache2/sites-available* and */etc/apache2/sites-enabled* for which configurations are currently available and which are enabled.

-    Running two Perl interpreters on different virtual hosts should be possible, but this approach hasn't been thoroughly tested yet.

 After finishing the installation please log in as *root@localhost*.
 Navigate to the OTOBO Admin Area ``Admin -> Packages`` and install all required OTOBO OPM packages.